c4arl0s/RegularExpressions/README.md

 In Perl, you could use $input =~ s/^\s+|\s+$//g.
 Handy use of alternation and /g allows us to do this in a single line of code.

 #     * [Using ^ and $ as Start of Line and End of Line Anchors](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)

+If you have a string consisting of multiple lines, like “first line\nsecond line” (where \n indicates a line break), it is often desirable to work with lines, rather than the entire string.
+Therefore, all the regex engines discussed in this tutorial have the option to expand the meaning of both anchors. `^` can then match at the start of the string (before the “f” in the above string), as well as after each line break (between “\n” and “s”).
+Likewise, `$` will still match at the end of the string (after the last “e”), and also before every line break (between “e” and “\n”).

+In text editors like EditPad Pro or GNU Emacs, and regex tools like PowerGREP, the caret and dollar always match at the start and end of each line.
+This makes sense because those applications are designed to work with entire files, rather than short strings.

+In all programming languages and libraries discussed in this book , except Ruby, you have to explicitly activate this extended functionality.
+It is traditionally called "multi-line mode".
+In Perl, you do this by adding an m after the regex code, like this: m/^regex$/m;.
+In .NET, the anchors match before and after newlines when you specify RegexOptions.Multiline, such as in Regex.Match("string", "regex", RegexOptions.Multiline).

 #     * [Permanent Start of String and End of String Anchors](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)
 #     * [Zero-Length Matches](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)
 #     * [Strings Ending with a Line Break](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)